appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 Pros:

-- has also good performance on numbers
+- has also good performance on numbers.
+- performs ok for small amount of objects.

 Cons: